 The primary risks of investing in fixed income securities are credit risk and interest rate risk.
 Credit risk is the risk that the issuer of the security will default on principal or interest payments.
-Higher yielding bonds present a higher degree of credit risk.
+Non-investment grade bonds (also known as "high-yield bonds" or "junk bonds") are rated below BBB- or Baa3 and have higher yields because they have a higher credit or default risk, liquidity risk, and higher price volatility in the market than investment grade bonds.
 Interest rate risk is the risk that bond prices fall when interest rates rise.
 It is generally our intention to hold bonds to maturity.
 Should a client wish to exit a position prior to maturity they may receive less proceeds than paid, therefore incurring a loss.

-There may be less governmental intervention in the securities markets in the future.
-As a result, fixed income securities would be negatively impacted by rising interest rates.
-Risks associated with rising interest rates are heightened given that interest rates in the U.S. are at, or near, historic lows.
+There has been less governmental intervention in the securities markets than in the past.
+This has resulted in fixed income securities being negatively impacted by higher interest rates.
+Should inflation remain above the Federal Reserve's target level, interest rates will likely remain higher for longer, which would be a negative for bonds (especially those with longer-dated maturities).
+To the extent this environment changes dramatically, which we currently not anticipate, fixed income securities may be positively impacted by potential lower interest rates.
 Duration is a measure of interest rate risk.
 Generally, bonds with a higher duration are subject to greater price movements than bonds with lower duration.
-To the extent that Adviser invests globally, fixed income securities also will be subject to additional risks of foreign securities described below.
+Adviser may invest in fixed income securities of foreign issuers, denominated in U.S. dollars.